-How to Build an Extra Sweet Bond With Your Grandbaby
+How New Grandparents Can Build an Extra-Sweet Bond With Baby

-On an airplane I once watched a delicate Chinese grandmother calm a crying baby so swiftly and gracefully.
+On an airplane I once watched a new grandmother calm a crying baby so swiftly and gracefully.

 It’s tempting to believe someone who’s good at soothing babies has “the gift.”
 But calming babies has nothing to do with special talents and everything to do with understanding a simple, yet totally counterintuitive, fact about babies…they are all born 3 months too soon!

 New Grandma and Grandpa Tips: Understanding The 4th Trimester